Everything We Know About 'The OA' Season 3

-While an extremely devoted movement of on-site protests and hunger strikes broke out among The OA fandom following the cancelation, Variety reported in late August that there is absolutely no plan to continue the series, even by capping it off with a movie.
-The showrunners had apparently considered the idea, but ultimately decided the runtime of a movie just wouldn't allowed for a sufficient conclusion to what was supposed to be a five-season arc series.
-Without a movie in the works, it really is the end of The OA, as another network can't even pick it up if they tried since Netflix was the producer of the show.
+While an extremely devoted movement of on-site protests and hunger strikes broke out among The OA fandom following the cancelation, Variety reported in late August that the creators themselves had no plans to continue the series, even by capping it off with a movie.
+The showrunners had apparently considered the idea, but ultimately decided the runtime of a movie just wouldn't allowed for a sufficient conclusion to a story arc that was supposed to run for five seasons.
+So it would seem that The OA is truly dead, as another network can't easily pick it up without extensive negotiations, given that Netflix was a producer of the show.

-While Netflix does not release its viewership data, and the cancelation comes amid other recent decisions to cancel a number of other original series, notably Tuca and Bertie, it's an interesting choice, given that The OA was reportedly planned to tell its story over five seasons.
+While Netflix does not release its viewership data, and the cancellation came amid other decisions to axe a number of other original series, notably Tuca & Bertie, it's an interesting choice, given that The OA was reportedly planned to tell its story over five seasons.
 Back in July 2018, well before Season 2 was released, Holland herself told IndieWire that the series originated as a multi-season venture which Netflix was on board with.
 She said, "The OA is fantastic ...
-I think from the very beginning, when Brit [Marling] and Zal [Batmanglij] pitched us a five-season arc, we were really excited, and Jason Isaacs who played the evil Dr. Hap echoed this plan in speaking to us more recently in March 2019.
+I think from the very beginning, when Brit [Marling] and Zal [Batmanglij] pitched us a five-season arc, we were really excited."
+Jason Isaacs who played the evil Dr. Hap echoed this plan in speaking to us more recently in March 2019.
 So, it looks like Netflix just wasn't as excited anymore, and decided to suspend those plans.